komalpatil27/Interview-Preparation/Document/interviewQuestiions.md

 + what are closures? what are its disadvantages?
 + What is lexical scope?
 + Difference between lexical scopes and other scopes?
-+ Difference between let var and const in terns of hoisting?
++ Difference between let var and const in terms of hoisting?
 What is hoisting?
 + what is event loops? how it works?
 + promises vs observable?
 + native function vs arrow function, ‘this’ reference in native and arrow function